Footballers' Wives: Extra Time: Background

-Footballers' Wives: Extra Time is the racy drama spin-off to award-winning original series, Footballers' Wives.
-Picking up from the end of Footballers' Wives Series 4.
-It aired on ITV2.
+Footballers' Wives: Extra Time was the spin-off to the award-winning original series Footballers' Wives.
+Picking up from the end of Footballers' Wives Series 4, it aired on ITV2.

 Episodes

-With success of the first series, ITV2 increased the episode lengths by 10 minutes and ordered 1 more than the first series.
+With success of the first series, ITV2 increased the episode lengths by 10 minutes and ordered one more episode than the first series.

 The original episode line-up of series two consisted of 18 episodes at 20–25 minutes each.
 However, there is no explanation as to why the 18 episodes were put into 13 extended episodes for airing.

 Both series aired on Thursdays at 10:00 pm, though for some episodes the time varied.